jaykay0408/Auto-Car-Data-Mining/README.md

 ## Phase 6: Final Competition
 The final phase of this project is a competition with other teams.
--   When: May 6 \~ May 10 during the final exam week
+-   When: TBA
--   Where: Hallway in Technology Building
+-   Where: TBA
 -   Rule:
     1. Each team has 2 trials
     2. A team who gets the highest point is a winner